SBI-sa/Logi-dash/replit.md

 - I prefer detailed explanations.

 ## System Architecture
 The application is built on **Expo SDK 54** and **React Native 0.81** with **React 19** and **TypeScript**.
 It utilizes **Expo Router** for file-based navigation and **Zustand** for client-side state management, complemented by **@tanstack/react-query** for server-state management.
 The UI/UX features a clean design with custom chart components for various data visualizations like KPI Cards, Line Charts, Bar Charts, Pie Charts, and more, integrated with `lucide-react-native` for icons and `react-native-svg` for rendering.

-Authentication uses hardcoded credentials for development, with distinct viewer and admin modes providing read-only and full edit permissions respectively.
+### Authentication
+The application uses a simplified single-code authentication system:
+- **Single Access Code Field**: Login screen presents one secure input field where users enter their access code
+- **Auto-Role Detection**: The system automatically determines user role based on the entered code:
+  - Viewer code (default: `2030`) → Read-only access
+  - Admin code (default: `Logi@2030`) → Full edit permissions
+- **Environment Variables**: Access codes are stored in `EXPO_PUBLIC_VIEWER_PASSWORD` and `EXPO_PUBLIC_ADMIN_PASSWORD` secrets
+- **No Username/Email Required**: Simplified from previous dual-mode system - only access codes needed
+- **Security**: Codes are validated against environment variables, user sessions persisted to AsyncStorage

 ### Timestamp Management
 Admin users can edit "Last Updated" timestamps which are reflected across all tab screens: